symfony/symfony-docs/service_container.rst

 .. versionadded:: 3.3
     The ``autoconfigure`` option was added in Symfony 3.3.

-Above, we've set ``autoconfigure: true`` in the ``_defaults`` section so that it applies to all services defined in that file.
+Above, the ``services.yml`` file has ``autoconfigure: true`` in the ``_defaults`` section so that it applies to all services defined in that file.
 With this setting, the container will automatically apply certain configuration to your services, based on your service's *class*.
 This is mostly used to *auto-tag* your services.

 For example, to create a Twig Extension, you need to create a class, register it as a service, and :doc:`tag </service_container/tags>` it with ``twig.extension``: